DrSuperGood/blp-iio-plugin/README.md

 Provided is a light weight highly compliant IIO plugin for a ImageReader to read from BLP files.
 BLP0 files can be read by providing either a File or Path object to the .blp file.
 BLP1 files can be read like most standard image formats.
 BLP files may contain multiple images, each image representing a mipmap level.
 To use all one has to is build a JAR using Eclipse and place it in the path of a Java program and the plugin will automatically be used.
 Since it is based on the IIO API of standard Java even existing Java programs can take advantage of the plugin without needing to be rebuilt.

-The following standard Java will create a BufferedImage from a BLP file.
+The following standard Java will create a BufferedImage from a BLP file...

 	File blpFile = new File(...);
 	BufferedImage img = ImageIO.read(blpFile);

 The produced BufferedImage is intended for accurate reproduction of BLP file content and not performance.
 It is recommended to convert to a native BufferedImage format if performing any serious processing or when speed is important.
 The BufferedImage is always in a linear RGB color space, matching how the textures are loaded and processed.
 Conversion from a linear RGB to sRGB is up to the programmer.